Fremantle Stuff > buildings > Dalgety building tour

-The 1902 Dalgety building, aka Elder building, Wilhemsen building, Barwil House, and now MSC building, on the corner of Cliff and Phillimore Streets was designed by J.J.
+The 1902 Dalgety Building, aka Elder building, Wilhemsen building, Barwil House, and now MSC Building, on the corner of Cliff and Phillimore Streets was designed by J.J.
 Talbot Hobbs, the land having been purchased from Perth Mayor George Shenton between 1886 and 1888.
-A photo of the first buildings on the site were the Shenton house complex, including stables, is to be seen here.
+A photo of the first buildings on the site shows the Shenton house complex, including stables.

 The group waits outside 11 Cliff St for the 0950 opening.

 We were allowed in at 0950 and the door locked behind us at 1000.
 That's now the main entrance to the building complex.

 After a few minutes inside, we were ushered out again for some reason, to hear some introductory stuff we could have heard better inside, as the traffic was quite busy in Cliff St on a Saturday morning.
 Also we all had to cross the road twice.
 That's Stuart Neal addressing the group with the Fremantle Ports building in the background.

 This is the boardroom, at the top of the building, in the former roof space.